GautamGupta/bb-legacy-plugins/bbpm/trunk/readme.txt

 * The username dropdown is slightly easier to click on.
 * Static reply form suggested by [rbat](http://bbpress.org/plugins/topic/bbpm/page/16/#post-5263) added as an option
 * Fixed a bug with adding members to a thread on forums with pretty permalinks turned off
+* Added the ability to limit the number of members in any given thread.
+(Suggested by [pagal](http://bbpress.org/forums/topic/questions-about-bbpm-plugin#post-70834))

 = 1.0 =
 * Danish translation from Daniel Juhl